 Ideally you should begin your ISO 9001 implementation when you first start up your company.

-If you are in the position of starting up a new company, you should be setting up your business processes according to ISO 9001:2008 requirements and start implementing ISO 9001 before hiring your employees.
-This is the most efficient approach as your company not only immediately reaps the benefits of ISO 9001 but you also don't have to overcome resistance to change when adjusting work processes later to meet the requirements of the ISO 9001:2008 standard.
+If you are in the position of starting up a new company, you should be setting up your business processes according to ISO 9001:2015 requirements and start implementing ISO 9001 before hiring your employees.
+This is the most efficient approach as your company not only immediately reaps the benefits of ISO 9001 but you also don't have to overcome resistance to change when adjusting work processes later in order to meet the requirements of the ISO 9001:2015 standard.

 We found that ISO 9000 consultants can be of great help, and they can also cause great damage, depending on the ISO 9000 consultant and depending on how you use them.

 The most common and also most severe problems that we routinely encounter are inefficient and bureaucratic ISO 9001 quality management systems.
-These are typically the result of an ISO 9000 consultant writing an overly complicated and convoluted ISO 9001 quality manual and quality procedures.
+These are typically the result of an ISO 9000 consultant who wrote overly complicated and convoluted ISO 9001 procedures and other documentation.

 Developing the ISO 9001 documentation is a significant part of any ISO 9001 implementation process.
-The ISO 9001 standard contains specific requirements on the nature and content of several documents.
+The ISO 9001 standard contains numerous explicit and implicit requirements on the nature and content of your documentation.

-The required documents are: a quality manual, quality procedures, a quality policy and quality objectives; in addition, ISO 9001 requires work instructions that provide detailed guidelines to employees on how to perform their work.
+The required documents are: procedures, a quality policy, process flowchart, and scope statement; in addition, ISO 9001 requires work instructions that provide detailed guidelines for employees on how to perform their work.

-The ISO 9001 certificate is issued by an independent registrar after successful verification that you company has implemented an ISO 9001 quality management system and follows all its requirements in daily operations.
+The ISO 9001 certificate is issued by an independent and accredited registrar after successful verification that you company has implemented an ISO 9001 quality management system and follows all its requirements in daily operations.

 Steps to ISO 9001 Certification

-Secondly, your company needs to have a track record of operating according to ISO 9001 requirements; most registrars require about 2 months of track record.
+Secondly, your company needs to have a track record of operating according to ISO 9001 requirements; most registrars require about 2 months of records.

 Once the above requirements are fulfilled, an accredited ISO 9001 registrar will have an auditor (or a team of auditors) perform two audits:

-A documentation audit, in which the ISO 9001 registrar verifies that the company's quality manual and quality procedures meet the requirements of ISO 9001:2008.
-This audit can be passed easily if you based your ISO 9001 documentation on good templates.
+A documentation audit, in which the ISO 9001 registrar verifies that the company's procedures meet the requirements of ISO 9001:2015.
+This audit can be passed easily if you base your ISO 9001 documentation on good templates.

 ISO 9001 Certificate